chrismahony/processing_piplines_bluebear/process_bulk_RNAseq/README.md

 ```

 6. Once all jobs in this array have finihsed then count_all.txt will run to process the final counts.
 Make sure you save the second script as count_all.txt or it will not run!!
+Do not change the name!